 Enrolled students will not be released from housing contracts once the term has commenced.
 Students who contract for housing, whether for one or two terms, are obligated to pay the stated charges and fees and are not eligible for a refund if they cancel housing when they are registered for classes.
 For further information students should refer to the SGU Housing Cancellation Policy.

-Our new Housing Portal is now live for entering students to make an application for campus housing.
 You must be deposited and have verified University credentials (SGU email, username & password) to be able to log in to the portal.

 You will log in to the portal with the same credentials you use to access MySGU and Student Self Service.
 If the portal is at maximum capacity when you attempt to log in, you will have to try back at another time.